chromium/chromium/chrome/test/chromedriver/docs/testing.md

 ## Python integration tests

-These tests are maintained by the ChromeDriver team, and are intended to verify that ChromeDriver works correctly with Chrome.
+These tests are maintained by the ChromeDriver team, and are intended to verify that ChromeDriver works correctly with Chrome and chrome-headless-shell.
 They are written in Python script, in [`test/run_py_tests.py`](https://source.chromium.org/chromium/chromium/src/+/main:chrome/test/chromedriver/test/run_py_tests.py).
 We run these tests on the CQ (commit queue) on all desktop platforms,